1justingilmore/memdocs/memdocs/intune/protect/endpoint-security-antivirus-policy.md

 ### Windows 10 unhealthy endpoints

 On the **Windows 10 unhealthy endpoints** page, you can view information about the antivirus status of your MDM-managed Windows 10 devices.
-This information is returned from Windows Defender Antivirus that runs on the device, as *Threat agent status*.
+This information is returned from Microsoft Defender Antivirus that runs on the device, as *Threat agent status*.

 Only devices with detected issues appear in this view.
 This view doesn't display details for devices that are identified as clean.